 NOTE: This example shows how to create a Scala method that takes an implicit parameter.
 If you’re interested in writing an implicit method, see my Scala 2.10 implicit class example.

-I'm not going to do much writing here today, but instead I'll just demonstrate how an implicit method argument works with implicit fields in Scala.
+I'm not going to do much writing here today, but instead I'll just demonstrate a Scala method that takes an implicit parameter.
 Without any further ado, here's some code:

 As you can see from the code, defining a method argument as implicit makes it like a magnet: If an implicit field of the same type is in scope, it pulls it right in ... with the limit that it can only deal with one implicit field of the matching type at one time.

 I'm out of time for today, but if you haven't used implicit fields and implicit method arguments, I hope that was helpful.